Blendify/blender-manual/blender_docs/manual/render/output/video.rst

 .. tip::

-   You shouldn’t post-process a lossy-compressed file as the compression artifacts may become visible.
+   You shouldn't post-process a lossy-compressed file as the compression artifacts may become visible.
    Lossy compression should be reserved as a final 'delivery format'.

 If you are planning on doing significant post-processing and color correction,